end-4/dots-hyprland/README.md

  - Thank you fufexan (who also thanks a lot more people) for their guidance and eww config: https://github.com/fufexan/dotfiles (very clean implementation, my config is based on this)
  - Thanks to the people at the Hypr Development Discord for their inspiration (some might be toxic sometimes, but not always)
  - Bing AI for helping me breeze through the process of learning libraries
- - Maybe more, but I don't remember it all.. thanks anyway
+ - Maybe more, but I don't remember them all.. thanks anyway

 ## Stargazers over time